 Smoke alarms in the home

-All NSW residents must have at least one working smoke alarm (sometimes mistakenly referred to as “smoke detectors”) installed on each level of their home.
-This includes owner occupied, rental properties, relocatable homes or any other residential building where people sleep.
+NSW legislation stipulates that residents must have at least one working smoke alarm (sometimes mistakenly referred to as “smoke detectors”) installed on each level of their home.
+This includes owner- occupied, rental properties, relocatable homes or any other residential building where people sleep.

 Smoke alarms are life-saving devices that provide benefits for occupants.
 They detect smoke well before any sleeping occupant would and provide critical seconds to implement actions to save life and property.

 Smoke alarms are designed to detect fire smoke and emit a loud and distinctive sound to alert occupants of potential danger.